hazemadelkhalel/hazemadelkhalel/README.md

 ---

-## 🚀 What I build
+## What I build

-At **Activepieces** (open-source workflow automation, 750+ integrations, 50,000+ daily users):
+At **Activepieces** (50,000+ daily users, 750+ integrations, 400+ merged PRs):

-- **End-to-end product features.** Owned the Templates platform (data model, explore/sharing/import-export React UIs, admin APIs), multi-tenant team and personal projects, and role-based access control with team invitations.
+- **Templates platform.** Owned it end to end for 50,000+ users: the data model, the browse, sharing, and import/export React interfaces, and the admin APIs, across both flow and table templates.
+- **Multi-tenant projects.** Architected the team-and-personal-project model that backs every workspace on the platform.
-- **Releases & Git-Sync.** Publish flows, connections, and tables to Git, promote across environments, diff releases, and run CI/CD releases that rebuild only changed pieces.
+- **Releases & Git-Sync.** Version and promote flows, connections, and tables across environments; CI/CD rebuilds only the changed pieces out of 750+ instead of the whole catalog.
+- **Access control.** Role-based access control for 50,000+ users, with custom roles, a role-selector UI, and a 1M+ record migration.
-- **Reliability & engine.** Cut webhook latency from 4s to 1-2s, ~40% fewer API errors via atomic Redis rate limiting, a flow-version backup-and-revert safeguard, Redis Sentinel HA, and migrated the E2E suite from Checkly to GitHub Actions.
+- **Reliability.** Cut webhook latency from 4s to 1-2s and API errors ~40%, added a flow-version backup-and-revert safeguard, and moved the E2E suite from Checkly to GitHub Actions.
-- **AI & platform APIs.** Tech-led the AI agent (tool-calling over 750+ integrations) and built the MCP server with OAuth 2.0 and RBAC.
+- **AI & platform APIs.** Tech-led the AI agent (tool-calling across 750+ integrations) and built the MCP server with OAuth 2.0 and RBAC.

-## 🏆 Competitive programming
+## Competitive programming

-- **2× ICPC World Finalist** (2024 & 2025), 62nd globally at the 2024 World Finals
+- **2× ICPC World Finalist** (2024 and 2025), 62nd globally at the 2024 World Finals
-- **Gold Medalist & 1st place**, ACPC 2025 · Silver, ACPC 2024
+- **Gold Medalist and 1st place**, ACPC 2025 · Silver, ACPC 2024
 - **Champion**, Egyptian Collegiate Programming Contest (2024, 2025)
 - Led ICPC training at Cairo University, mentoring 1,000+ students in algorithms and C++

-## 🛠️ Tech
+## Tech

 `TypeScript` · `Node.js` · `Fastify` · `PostgreSQL` · `Redis` · `BullMQ` · `React` · `Docker` · `C++`